Coach and Horses, 39 Much Park Street

 These premises have been known by different names during their history: | FROM | TO | NAME |

-1684 | ? | BLACK BEAR | |
+1684 | ? | Black Bear Inn | |

-c1706 | 1780 | HALF MOON AND SEVEN STARS | |
+c1706 | 1780 | Half Moon and Seven Stars | |

-1781 | 1839 | COACH AND HORSES | |
+1781 | 1839 | Coach and Horses | |

-1839 | 1841 | OLD COACH AND HORSES | |
+1839 | 1841 | Old Coach and Horses | |

-1841 | 1924 | COACH AND HORSES | |
+1841 | 1924 | Coach and Horses | |

-In March 1925 Coventry Corporation discussed the problem of overcrowding in the city, suggesting the provision of municipal lodging houses.
-Subsequently this pub became the Coach and Horses Lodging House.
-It survived the Second World War but in late October 1960 the order for demolition was given to make way for the building of the Inner Ring Road.
-This was a common pub name since the seventeenth century.
+![]() This was a common pub name since the seventeenth century.
 It indicates a stopping place for Hackney carriages and later stage-coaches and was an indication of the growth of traffic on the roads. | |||

 LICENSEES:?
 Elizabeth Ratliff 1793 Cleophas Ratliff 1822 - 1823 H. Ryley 1828 Elizabeth Ryley 1835 William Ryley 1833 Mr. Barnes 1838 - 1839 Mrs. Barnes 1839 - 1841 Henry Bird (renamed Old Coach and Horses) 1847 George Johnson 1847 - 1850 William Oakes 1861 - 1874 Benjamin Smart, a tailor 1879 Henry Jennings 1881 Mary Russell 1886 R. Suddaby 1890 - 1896 J. Lynch 1903 G. W. Shutt 1905 F. Collyer 1909 G. Kirk 1911 - 1913 Frank J. W. Sketchley 1919 - 1922 Charles Twigger 1924 P. J. Cleverley | |||